databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 **USE [0712](#0712) Version**
 Bug Fixes Plus a Few New Features

-**Upgrade Script** -- Simple but necessary script to be run once per Overawtch Deployment (i.e. storage prefix) the details of script are in the script.
+**Upgrade Script** -- Simple but necessary script to be run once per Overwatch Deployment (i.e. storage prefix) the details of script are in the script.
 * **[HTML](/assets/ChangeLog/Upgrade_0711.html) | [DBC](/assets/ChangeLog/Upgrade_0711.dbc)**